RedHat-UX/red-hat-design-system/docs/accessibility/development.md

 ### Focus order and roving tabindex

 Between components, the default method of navigating via keyboard is with the <kbd>Tab</kbd> to move to the next focusable component and <kbd>Shift+Tab</kbd> to move to the previous focusable component.
-Complex components can have multiple focuable items, so rather than force keyboard users to tab through every focusable item within each component, a [roving tabindex]((https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#keyboardnavigationbetweencomponents(thetabsequence))) should be used to allow keboard users to <kbd>Tab</kbd>/<kbd>Shift+Tab</kbd> into the complex component, arrow keys to navigate within the component, and <kbd>Tab</kbd>/<kbd>Shift+Tab</kbd> into the complex component.
-(See the WAI-ARIA APG's [Managing Focus Within Components Using a Roving tabindex](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_roving_tabindex).)
+Complex components can have multiple focuable items, so rather than force keyboard users to tab through every focusable item within each component, a [roving tabindex]((https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#keyboardnavigationbetweencomponents(thetabsequence))) should be used to allow keyboard users to <kbd>Tab</kbd>/<kbd>Shift+Tab</kbd> into the complex component, arrow keys to navigate within the component, and <kbd>Tab</kbd>/<kbd>Shift+Tab</kbd> into the complex component.
+(See the WAI-ARIA APG's [Managing Focus Within Components Using a Roving tabindex](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_roving_tabindex))

 Our complex components, like accordion, secondary navigation, subnavigation, tabs, and tile, use this roving tabindex method via a reactive controller.
-(See [Contributors: Accessibility controllers](../contributors/#accessibility-controllers).)
+(Refer to Contributors: Accessibility controllers](../contributors/#accessibility-controllers))

 ### Keyboard traps